Binolg/Binolg/README.md

 ## About Me

-I'm a driven and curiosity-fueled professional with a knack for problem-solving and a keen attention to detail.
-I thrive in dynamic environments, always eager to learn and adapt to new challenges.
+I'm curiosity-fuelled with a passion for problem-solving.
+I enjoy reading, learning and strategy games.
+I often find myself going down a rabbit hole while researching, diving deep and exploring various topics.
+Programming became really appealing to me from it's very logical and challenging to optimize nature.

 ## Current Focus